CriticalKV: Optimizing KV Cache Eviction from an Output Perturbation Perspective: Critical KV Cache Entry Selection

 \subsection{What criteria determine the critical KV cache?}

-Recent research has demonstrated only a small portion of critical KV cache entries do substantially contribute to the attention output~\citep{h2o,liu2024scissorhands}.
-This insight presents promising opportunities to reduce inference costs by evicting a large number of non-critical KV cache entries~\cite{SnapKV,pyramidkv,ada,ge2024modeltellsdiscardadaptive,adnan2024keyformer,ge2024model}.
-However, the key challenge lies in accurately identifying the critical KV cache entries.
+Recent research has demonstrated only a small portion of critical KV cache entries do substantially contribute to attention output~\citep{h2o}.
+This insight presents promising opportunities to reduce inference costs by evicting a large number of non-critical KV cache entries~\citep{SnapKV,pyramidkv,ada,ge2024modeltellsdiscardadaptive} However, the primary challenge is accurately identifying critical KV cache entries.
 Ideally, from a high-level perspective, the set of critical KV cache entries should completely represent the entire cache, ensuring for given query state, the selected entries yield the same attention output as the full set of KV pairs.
 In practice, the number of selected critical cache entries will be constrained by a predefined budget, which is closely tied to the computational resources available in downstream deployments.
-Consequently, our goal shifts toward minimizing the output perturbation introduced by the replacement.
-So, the problem can be reformulated as follows. \begin{definition}[Critical KV Cache Identification Problem] Given a critical cache budget $b$, the task is to select $b$ critical KV cache entries $\langle \hat{K}, \hat{V}\rangle$ from a total of $n$ cache entries $\langle K , V \rangle$, with the goal of minimizing the perturbation in the attention output $o$.
-By using the $L_1$ distance $\mathcal{L}$ for quantification, the objective is formalized as:
+Consequently, our goal is to minimize the output perturbation caused by this approximation, allowing us to reformulate as follows. \begin{definition}[Critical KV Cache Identification Problem] Given a critical cache budget $b$, the task is to select $b$ critical KV cache entries $\langle \hat{K}, \hat{V}\rangle$ from a total of $n$ cache entries $\langle K , V \rangle$, with the goal of minimizing the perturbation in the attention output $o$.
+By using the $L_1$ distance $\mathcal{L}$ for quantification, the objective is formalized as: $ \argmin_{\langle\hat{K}, \hat{V}\rangle} \: \mathcal{L} = \lVert o - \hat{o} \rVert_1 $ , where $\hat{o}$ represents the attention output produced by the selected $\langle\hat{K}, \hat{V}\rangle$. \end{definition}